TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    given in path_ (see above) plus extension (by default :file:`.gif`).
    For example for CSS files the icon file :file:`css.gif` will be used by default.
-   If for a certain filetype no icon file is found in :ts:`icon.path`, the file :file:`default` plus extension (for example :file:`default.gif`) will be used.
+   If for a certain filetype no icon file is found in :typoscript:`icon.path`, the file :file:`default` plus extension (for example :file:`default.gif`) will be used.

    The following sub-properties are available and have stdWrap functionality:

-   -  :ts:`path`:
+   -  :typoscript:`path`:
             Path to the icon set.
             Default is :file:`typo3/sysext/frontend/Resources/Public/Icons/FileIcons/`.

-   -  :ts:`ext`: File extension of icons.
+   -  :typoscript:`ext`: File extension of icons.
 Default is :file:`.gif`.

-   -  :ts:`widthAttribute`: Width of the icons in pixels.
+   -  :typoscript:`widthAttribute`: Width of the icons in pixels.
 Default: 18

-   -  :ts:`heightAttribute` Height of the icons in pixels.
+   -  :typoscript:`heightAttribute` Height of the icons in pixels.
 Default: 16